adammitha/adammitha.github.io/content/post/backtracking.md

 ## Conclusion

 Hopefully this post has helped you develop some intuition around search problems and given you a framework for approaching them in the future.
+You can check out a working implementation of the N-Queens solver we developed from my [Github](https://github.com/adammitha/n-queens) if you want to see it in action.
 I would encourage you to try to solve this problem from scratch without referencing any of my code to ensure that you've really grasped the concepts.
 If you're interested in checking out some other search problems, [Peter Norvig](https://norvig.com/sudoku.html) has an excellent tutorial on building a Sudoku solver.
 If you have any suggestions for how to make this post better, feel free to reach out to me via [email](mailto:adam.mitha@gmail.com) or [Twitter](https://twitter.com/adam_mitha).
 Happy searching!